kapi2289/InertiaCore/README.md

 </html>
 ```

-with the corresponding `vite.config.js`, which is recommended to create in the root solution directory:
+with the corresponding `vite.config.js`, which is recommended to create in the `ClientApp` directory:

 ```js
 import { defineConfig } from "vite";